trothr/ductwork/Functions.md

 Any practical stage will have at least one input PD or output PD.
 Most stages will have both input and output and may have multiples of either or both.

-'buffer' is a pointer to a record data buffer.
+`buffer` is a pointer to a record data buffer.

 `buflen` is to an integer indicating the length of the record (for output) or the size of the buffer (for input).
 On return, input functions will have replaced